andyyu2004/sumaria/deliverables/d2/part-1/iteration-02.plan.md

 #### Artifacts

 Our main artifact will be building a webpage and uploading it so that it can be publicly accessible.
 This webpage will contain features outlined in the goals above:

 * A page for login/sign ups.
 * A page for viewing one’s profile.
 * A page for creating/browsing events.
 * A page for users to chat amongst themselves.

-Our secondary artifact will be the trello page we would be maintaining as mentioned above.
+Our secondary artifact will be the Trello page we would be maintaining as mentioned above.
 Although it is mainly a tool for organization, it would be a good tool for displaying currently working features on our project.